swent-epfl/mvp-prd/template/6-non_functional_requirements.md

 ### Availability

-* The application must maintain a minimum uptime of 99.9% to ensure the company remains operational and is not hindered by an unavailable tool.
+* The application must maintain a high uptime 99.9% to ensure the company remains operational and is not hindered by an unavailable tool.
 * Implement a highly available infrastructure to minimize downtime.
 This includes using redundant servers, failover mechanisms, and geographically distributed data centers to ensure continuous operation even if one component fails.
 * Incorporate real-time monitoring tools to track system performance and availability.
 Set up automated alerts to notify technical support teams immediately in case of any downtime or performance degradation, allowing for prompt resolution.